microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 - follow tutorial prompts
 - find blocks in the toolbox
 - build code in the workspace
-- run your game on the built-in simulator
+- run your project on the built-in game screen

 Before you know it, you'll have an arcade game of your very own!